 - Aside from the treatment of physical injuries, chiropractors also work to give mandatory counseling and health programs that are aimed at providing patients with useful insights regarding the importance of proper diet and nutrition.

-- While many people are going to medical doctors to seek treatment for their physical ailment, more and more individuals are seeing the benefits of going to chiropractors as an alternative – just like those people who are into sports who have experienced the benefits of chiropractic treatment.
+- While many people are going to medical doctors to seek treatment for their physical ailment, more and more individuals are seeing the benefits of going to chiropractors as an alternative – just like those people who are into sports and have experienced the benefits of chiropractic treatment.

 Whiplash Injury: What Can a Chiropractor Offer

-Each year approximately 2 million Americans suffer a whiplash type injury.
+Each year approximately 2 million Americans suffer a whiplash-type injury.
 Chiropractic care can be extremely beneficial in these cases.
-A Chiropractor can help assist patients with both the short and long-term effects of whiplash associated injuries.
+A Chiropractor can help assist patients with both the short and long-term effects of whiplash-associated injuries.
 Before we consider the numerous unique benefits offered by Chiropractic care in the treatment of whiplash, let’s briefly discuss what exactly a whiplash injury is.

 What exactly is whiplash?
 Surprisingly, the name “Whiplash” isn’t an official medical term at all.
 Rather the term “whiplash” is a non-medical term commonly used to describe a sprain and strain injury to the soft tissues of the neck.
 Whiplash is considered an acceleration-deceleration type injury and occurs when the cervical spine, or neck, is abruptly forced to stretch and move beyond its normal range of motion.
 This typically involves the neck suddenly extending backward and then flexing forward beyond the normal anatomical range of motion.
 This results in an overload injury due to excessive forces being placed on the cervical spine.
-The initial injury is thought to be tearing of muscle and ligament fibers within the neck.
-Although predominately an injury to the muscles and ligaments, whiplash may also include injury to the inter-vertebral joints, discs, and nerve roots.
+The initial injury is thought to be the tearing of muscle and ligament fibers within the neck.
+Although predominately an injury to the muscles and ligaments, whiplash may also include injury to the intervertebral joints, discs, and nerve roots.

 Whiplash is usually associated with an automobile accident, but it can occur in many other instances.
 Whiplash can also be caused by things such as a fall, or an impact or collision in a sporting event or recreational activity.
 Some examples are a fall from a horse, a collision in football, or an impact experienced in basketball, boxing, or hockey.